Bad Cats

 Bad Cats is a pinball machine released in November 1989 by Williams.
 It was designed by Barry Oursler and Python Anghelo.

+Design

+In 1989 Python Anghelo moved house to an area near the Williams factory.
+A neighbour one on side had two dogs, with his neighbour on the other side with numerous feral cats; their meeting in his yard inspired the theme for this machine.

+When the centre ramp is hit, a musical "Meow, meow-meow-meow!” is played.

+Backglass art

+Python Anghelo's face is on the snake on the backglass; this is labelled "pinball Python".
+The backglass includes one of the designers favourite quotes “There are crazy cats and there are copy cats!”

+The housewife on the backglass is based on Anghelo's future ex-wife.
+This mechanism hits a cat, making it spin, based on a similar mechanism in the 1965 pinball machine Buckaroo.

+After his death, the designers personal machine was found with a card naming most of the cats and others - a young girl Aurora, is pushing a pram with a cat called Aurelian, his wife is in the garage, Ilie and Simi are fishing, Ina is on the roof, Atena is trying to get eggs from a birds nest, a character called Tudor is using a slingshot, Christina is trying to escape a dog, Ioana is on a barbecue, Dixie and Ramona are in a love-triangle with Ralphie, Janelle, Justin, and Jared are watching a hole in the ground, a tiger called Uliana is roaring at them to come home, Dani is skateboarding on the roof.

 Gameplay

-The game is themed around the life of a cat and the things they tend to do that annoy people.
+The game is themed around the lives of a group of cats and the things they tend to do that annoy people.
 The object of the game is to spell out "BAD CATS" and accumulate the progressive jackpot that begins at 1 million points, among other things.

-Unusual for its era, the table Bad Cats doesn't have a multi-ball.
+Unusual for its era, the table Bad Cats does not have a multi-ball.

 Skill Shot

 The ball is shot into the upper rollovers.
 One is selected at random, and will be flashing.
 If the ball goes through the flashing lane, the game will award the player BONUS 2X + 120,000 points + lighting the barbecue light.
 The lane-change feature doesn't change the roll-over that is flashing.

 Barbecue

 The barbecue, when lit, causes the point value of the jet bumpers to go up from 500 points each to 5,000 points each, accompanied by cat meows and the occasional dog bark for each hit.
 If the player does not light the barbecue via the Skill Shot, they can light it by completing a drop-target bank.